How Long Does Lateral Partner Hiring Take? Timeline Guide

 The Partner Lateral Timeline Reality

-In Charlotte's rapidly expanding legal market, where firms like K&L Gates, Moore & Van Allen, and Robinson Bradshaw are actively recruiting financial services attorneys from larger markets, the process often moves faster than national averages.
-Your M&A and securities background positions you well in a market driven by Bank of America and Wells Fargo headquarters.
+In Charlotte's rapidly expanding legal market, where firms like K&L Gates, Moore & Van Allen, and Robinson Bradshaw have strong, established finance practices, the process can move faster than national averages when demand is high — though any given firm's current hiring needs vary.
+Your M&A and securities background positions you well in a market driven by Bank of America's headquarters and Wells Fargo's major Charlotte hub.

 Phase-by-Phase Breakdown